Hitesh-jadhav/quiz_app/README.md

 ## Features

 - **Cross-platform support**: Works on Android, iOS, Linux, macOS, Windows, and Web.
-- **Responsive design**: Designed to work seamlessly on mobile, desktop, and web platforms.
+- **Responsive design**: Designed to work seamlessly on mobile, and desktop.
 - **Quiz interface**: Users can answer a series of quiz questions.
 - **Results page**: Display the results after the quiz is completed.